 Blanche Ames Gallery

 With her minutely observed drawings and etchings she illustrated her husband's 7-volume treatise on orchids.
-Ames' endeavors extended beyond art.
-She was a feminist, a leader in civic and charitable affairs, an inventor, an engineer, and an author.
+Ames' talent extended well beyond art.
+She was a feminist, a suffragist, a leader in civic and charitable affairs, an inventor, an engineer and an author.

 The Gallery Has a Facebook Page